Here is the list of 10 Best cheap gaming mouse under $20 that you wish to know before you buy any gaming mouse.

 Bringing us finally to the highest resolution Mouse in town Zelotes 5500 DPI 7 Button gaming mouse for pro gamers.
 Its size makes it suitable for medium to large hands, it’s got a competitive gamer look and a pinky rest mostly delivering on its promises of built weight iron, feel comfortable, mobile and stability and it also has the nifty double click button.

 Lastly on the list is the SROCKER M6 Wireless Gaming Mouse, this is a rechargeable Wireless Gaming Mouse.
 The SROCKER M6 Wireless Gaming Mouse is not going to perform as great as a USB Gaming Mouse but for some people that are on a budget and want to clean up their cable management and don’t want to keep that wire well then here’s an option for you.
-This is coming on for $16.63, you can pick from there’s blue green and red the colors don’t change, this mouse adopts 2.4 gigahertz wireless technology allowing you move your mouse freely it has the optical design with smooth moving and precise operation provides the gamers with accurate position and reliable tracking.
+You can pick from there’s blue green and red the colors don’t change, this mouse adopts 2.4 gigahertz wireless technology allowing you move your mouse freely it has the optical design with smooth moving and precise operation provides the gamers with accurate position and reliable tracking.
 It has three levels of dpi such as 800 1600 and 2400.
 This mouse adopts a noise reduction switch which creates a quiet space for you no click sound design makes you silently defeat the enemies and this includes rechargeable batteries with a built-in lithium battery and a rechargeable USB cable, you don’t ever need to change the battery often because it does come with one.
 You can also turn off the LEDs to save battery and a way to tell that the amounts is about to die is if the LEDs don’t turn back on once you turn on the mouse that means that the battery is about to die.
 This has a comfortable screen line design which ensures effectively your thumb, your fourth finger and your little finger to fit this much better.

 So which one should you buy then?
 The Eagle Tech Wireless works pretty well and runs on standard double-a batteries if you don’t mind the extra weight and the expense associated with that.